xsuite/xsuite/docs/collective.rst

     ## Track (saving turn-by-turn data)
     n_turns = 100
-    tracker.track(particles, num_turns=n_turns,
+    line.track(particles, num_turns=n_turns,
                 turn_by_turn_monitor=True)

 How does it work?
 =================

 To decide whether or not an element needs to be treated as collective, the tracker inspects its ``iscollective`` attribute.
 In our example:

 .. code-block:: python